tblobaum/central-order/index.md

 ### CHAPTER II
 THE GREATEST SECRET of the greatest inventor of all time is to put a thing on the end of a stick.
-Arm, Leg, Head, Fingers, Toes
-Spoon, Spear, Torch, Stone, Fork, Paddle
-Axle, Electricity, Telegram, Big Bang
+Arm, Leg, Head, Fingers, Toes, Spoon, Spear, Torch, Stone, Fork, Paddle, Axle, Big Bang

 ### CHAPTER III
 GO OUT INTO THE SUN in the Morning, especially in the Spring.